Military needs "honest reckoning" over racism in its ranks, Black Veterans Project co-founder says

 A United States Army veteran says the military has to have an "honest reckoning" with systemic racism that historians say has been pervasive within its ranks since its inception.

-Black Veterans Project executive director Richard Brookshire said on CBSN Wednesday, "We have seen the military tackle something like gays being able to serve openly, and the witch hunt that was 'Don't Ask, Don't Tell,' and the ruining of careers around 'Don't Ask, Don't Tell.'
+Black Veterans Project executive director Richard Brookshire said Wednesday on CBSN, "We have seen the military tackle something like gays being able to serve openly, and the witch hunt that was 'Don't Ask, Don't Tell,' and the ruining of careers around 'Don't Ask, Don't Tell.'
 So we know they have the capacity" to address the issue of white nationalism.

 Black service members account for 17% of active duty personnel.
 More than half of minority service members say they have seen white nationalism or racism among fellow troops, according to the Black Veterans Project.
 Black members of the military are also between 32% and 71% likelier to face punishment.